crystal-leesj/TaskMaster/README.md

 ### ***Feature Tasks***
 1. Notifications on Task Creation
 When a new task is created within a team, alert all users who are a part of that team about that new task.

 ***

+# TaskMaster

+## Lab 41: Intent Filters
+### ***Feature Tasks***
+1. Adding a Task from Another Application
+Add an intent filter to your application such that a user can hit the “share” button on an image in another application, choose TaskMaster as the app to share that image with, and be taken directly to the Add a Task activity with that image pre-selected.

+***